Varun-28/MACTS-Quiz/README.md

 ✅ Home page from where users can go to category page <br />
 ✅ Category page from where users can choose the quiz he/she wants to play <br />
 ✅ Quiz page where users will see 1 question at a time and answer it to move forward <br />
-✅ Result Page where total score will be displayed and questions with their correct answers <br />
+✅ Result Page where total score & corrected question count will be displayed and questions with their correct answers <br />

 <br />